Written by Amanda Olsen, PA-C

 Believe it or not, your skin starts to age once you hit your mid-20s to early 30s.
 Around this time you will notice fine lines and wrinkles beginning to form.
 While these wrinkles are a normal part of the aging process, anti-aging treatments like neurotoxins can help boost your self-confidence while also working to prevent further signs of aging.
 But what is the difference between neurotoxins like Botox, Xeomin, and Dysport?
 And why is one wrinkle relaxer recommended to you over another?

 To start, all three neurotoxins are derived from Clostridium Botulinum type A. These injectable neuromodulators block nerve signals relaxing the facial muscles.
 Botox, Xeomin, and Dysport, on average, last 3-4 months.
 Duration of your toxin will depend on your metabolism and treatment dosage (or the number of units you receive).
-All three are excellent options to reduce the appearance of frown lines, crow’s feet, and deep forehead wrinkles without surgical intervention.
-Botox, Xeomin and Dysport are all non-invasive anti-aging treatments.
+All three are excellent options to reduce the appearance of frown lines, crow’s feet, and deep forehead lines without surgical intervention.
+Botox, Xeomin and Dysport are all non-invasive anti-aging treatments to help reduce the appearance of fine lines and wrinkles.

 The biggest differences between Botox, Xeomin, and Dysport seem to be the lack of additive proteins, the amount of dispersion once injected, and how quickly the results begin to take effect.